 Since returning to Australia from Australia in 1988 Jennifer has performed with the Australian Chamber Orchestra, the Victorian State Opera Orchestra, Salút Baroque, Opera Australia, the Renaissance Players, The Early Dance Consort, The Sydney Consort, Sydney Chamber Choir, The Parsons Affayre and numerous other ensembles.

-Jennifer created The Marais Project with the aim of performing the complete works of the French baroque viola da gamba virtuoso, Marin Marais.
-As well as presenting an annual concert series, The Marais Project has performed live on the ABC’s “Sunday Live” broadcasts, Radio National’s “The Music Show” and recorded several studio concerts for ABC Fine Music.
+Jennifer created The Marais Project with the aim of performing the complete works of the French baroque viola da gamba virtuoso, Marin Marais, a task that is more than 85% completed.
+As well as presenting an annual concert series, The Marais Project has performed live on several occasions for the ABC’s “Sunday Live” broadcasts, Radio National’s “The Music Show” and recorded studio concerts for ABC Classic FM.
 The ensemble released its first CD, “Viol Dreaming”, in October 2007.
-Her second CD “Love Reconciled” came out in 2010 to critical acclaim.
-In 2012 The Marais Project and Mara!
-Released a joint CD, “Mara! meets Marais”.
-2013 sees the release of “Lady Sings the Viol”, a unique compilation of “covers” of songs from the 1300 to the present day.
-She has commissioned ten new Australian works for the viola da gamba including an Australian first work for viol consort and bass clarinet composed by Paul Cutlan.
+Their second CD “Love Reconciled” came out in 2010 to critical acclaim.
+In 2012 The Marais Project and Mara! produced a joint CD, “Mara! meets Marais”.
+2013 saw the release of “Lady Sings the Viol”, a unique compilation of “covers” of songs from the 1300 to the present day.
+In 2015 The Marais Project released its 5th CD, “Smörgåsbord!” which explores Jennifer and lutenist Tommie Andersson’s Swedish heritage.